 The Corps of Engineers is soliciting comments from the public; Federal, state, and local agencies and officials; Indian Tribes; and other interested parties in order to consider and evaluate this proposed mitigation bank.
 This is not an application for work in Waters of the United States.
 The Corps of Engineers in evaluating this proposal will consider any comments received.
 Comments are used to assess impacts on endangered species, historic properties, water quality, conservation, economics, aesthetics, general environmental concerns, wetlands, fish and wildlife values, flood hazards, flood plain values, land use classification, navigation, shoreline erosion and accretion, recreation, water supply and conservation, water quality, energy needs, safety, food and fiber production, mineral needs, and consideration of property ownership.

-Preliminary review indicates that: (l) no environmental impact statement will be required; (2) conduct of work will not affect species listed as threatened or endangered under the Endangered Species Act of 1973 (PL 93-205); and (3) the project may not have an effect on properties listed on the National Register of Historic Places.
+Preliminary review indicates that: (l) no environmental impact statement will be required; (2) conduct of work will/will not affect species listed as threatened or endangered under the Endangered Species Act of 1973 (PL 93-205); and (3) the project may/may not have an effect on properties listed on the National Register of Historic Places.
 Additional information might change any of these preliminary findings.

-Comments on this project should be made in writing, addressed to the Norfolk District, Corps of Engineers PO Box 3160, Lynchburg, Virginia, 24503 and should be received by the close of business on January 20, 2014.
+Comments on this project should be made in writing, addressed to the Norfolk District, Corps of Engineers (ATTN: CENAO-REG), 803 Front Street, Norfolk, Va., 23510-1096, and should be received by the close of business on Feb.
+12, 2014.
 Copies will be forwarded to the DEQ.